calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

 I'm interested in how migration from the EU and non-EU changed over time, and the effect that free movement for EU nationals had on access for non-EU migrants.
-Rather than go back to the start of free movement, I focused on the effect the [expansion of the Union from 2004](https://eu.boell.org/en/2014/06/10/europe-after-eastern-enlargement-european-union-2004-2014).
+Rather than go back to the start of free movement, I focused on the effect of the [expansion of the Union from 2004](https://eu.boell.org/en/2014/06/10/europe-after-eastern-enlargement-european-union-2004-2014).

 The problem, of course, is estimating the number of non-EU migrants